• Employee Login FAQ eNotification Contact Us

 • and more.

-Pet waste (feces, bedding or litter) is NOT accepted.
+Pet waste (feces, bedding or litter) is not accepted.
 It can contain harmful pathogens that can ruin batches of compost.

-PLASTIC of any kind, is not accepted.
+Plastic of any kind, is not accepted.
 It is not organic material and will not break down.

 Compostable Bags

-Regular plastic bags can biodegrade over many hundreds years, but that just means they become smaller and smaller pieces of plastic — they will never return nutrients to the earth the way a compostable bag will.
 Never use plastic shopping bags, grocery bags or any other type of plastic bag for your organic waste.
-Biodegradable does not mean compostable!
+Biodegradable does not mean compostable.

 LIVING IN WHITEHORSE